tnichols217/notes/College/Additional Questions.md

 3. Why did you choose that area of interest?
 (200 words)

 > [!para]
 > Coming home from preschool, three year old me would marvel at how our family laptop would handle my father’s input.
 Whether it was creating spreadsheets or reading e-mail, there was nothing about it that didn’t intrigue me.
 I have remained endlessly curious, wanting to discover yet also create.
-Computer Science was the avenue for me to continue down this road.
+When it was my mother's turn to use the laptop, I vividly remember her vibrant brushstrokes swirling across the screen as she used Adobe Photoshop.Computer Science was the avenue for me to continue down this road.
 >
 > At MIT, I will be amongst brilliant minds and a culture that supports and encourages high learning.
 I will finally be allowed to soar without being pulled back.
 Allow me to spread my wings at your esteemed institution.
->
-> When it was my mother's turn to use the laptop, I vividly remember her vibrant brushstrokes swirling across the screen.

 	🟩